Hehua, Liuyang

 Hehua Subdistrict (荷花街道 (荷花街道, Héhuā Jiēdào) Literally means "Lotus") is an urban subdistrict in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 46,700 and an area of 134 km2.
 The subdistrict is bordered to the north by Guankou Subdistrict, to the northeast by Gaoping Town, to the southeast by Chengtanjiang Town, to the northwest by Jili Subdistrict, to the southwest by Chengchong Town, and to the south by Dayao Town.

-Administrative division
+Administrative divisions

-The subdistrict is divided into eight villages and three communities, the following areas:
+The subdistrict is divided into eight villages and three communities, which include the following areas: